LouisDesdoigts/dLux/README.md

 ## Package Overview

-$\partial$Lux has been built to be as simple and easy as possible for end-users, without abstracting them away from the underlying computations.
+∂Lux has been built to be as simple and easy as possible for end-users, without abstracting them away from the underlying computations.

-There are two main types of classes that form the foundation of $\partial$Lux, the `OpticalSystem()` and the layers.
+There are two main types of classes that form the foundation of ∂Lux, the `OpticalSystem()` and the layers.
 In order to construct a model of an optical system one simply defines the series of operations/transforms that is performed on the input wavefront in a list, which is passed as an argument to the `OpticalSystem()` class.
 Each transformation or operation is a single 'layer' in that list.
 For a very simple optical a typical list of layers would look something like this:

 ```
 layers = [